 Consider the material you are going to paint and adjust your approach accordingly.

 There are a lot of frequently asked questions relating to what the best type of paint for garage walls and ceilings is, so we’ve compiled a short FAQ section to cover it.

-A: Yes, but the paint must have a build in primer.
+- A: Yes, but the paint must have a built-in primer.